sigmorphon/sigmorphon.github.io/sharedtasks/2020/task0.md

 **Stage 1: Development Phase**
 * February 24th, 2020: Training and development splits for development languages released; we invite participants to report errors.
 * February 24th, 2020: Neural and non-neural baselines for development languages released.
-* March 1st, 2020: Held-out language data are frozen.
+* March 1st, 2020: Surprise language data are frozen.

 **Stage 2: Generalization Phase**
-* April 13th, 2020: Training and development splits for held-out languages released.
+* April 13th, 2020: Training and development splits for surprise languages released.
 (This is not a zero-shot learning task.
 Participants will be given training data for all languages.)

 **Stage 3: Evaluation Phase**
-* April 20th, 2020: Test splits for all languages (both development and held-out) released.
+* April 20th, 2020: Test splits for all languages (both development and surprise) released.
 * April 27th, 2020: Participants submit test predictions on all languages.

 **Stage 4: Write-up Phase**